d12frosted/elpa-mirror/gnu/denote-readme.txt

   version control framework or the exceptionally well-crafted `magit' package will get the job done (VC can work with other backends besides Git).

+10.11 Variants of `denote-open-or-create' ─────────────────────────────────────────

+  The command `denote-open-or-create' prompts to visit a file in the `denote-directory'.
+If the user input does not have any matches, `denote-open-or-create' will call the `denote' command interactively.
+  It will then use whatever prompts `denote' normally has, per the user option `denote-prompts' ([Standard note creation]).

+  To speed up the process or to maintain variants that suit one’s workflow, we provide these ready-to-use commands that one can add to their Emacs init file.
+They can be assigned to key bindings or be used via `M-x' after they have been evaluated.

+  ┌────
+  │ ;;;###autoload
+  │ (defun denote-open-or-create-with-date ()
+  │   "Invoke `denote-open-or-create' but also prompt for date.
+  │
+  │ The date can be in YEAR-MONTH-DAY notation like 2022-06-30 or │ that plus the time: 2022-06-16 14:30.
+When the user option │ `denote-date-prompt-use-org-read-date' is non-nil, the date │ prompt uses the more powerful Org+calendar system.
+  │
+  │ This is the equivalent to calling `denote-open-or-create' when │ `denote-prompts' is set to \\='(date title keywords)."
+  │   (declare (interactive-only t))
+  │   (interactive)
+  │   (let ((denote-prompts '(date title keywords)))
+  │     (call-interactively #'denote-open-or-create)))
+  │
+  │ ;;;###autoload
+  │ (defun denote-open-or-create-with-type ()
+  │   "Invoke `denote-open-or-create' but also prompt for file type.
+  │ This is the equivalent to calling `denote-open-or-create' when │ `denote-prompts' is set to \\='(type title keywords)."
+  │   (declare (interactive-only t))
+  │   (interactive)
+  │   (let ((denote-prompts '(type title keywords)))
+  │     (call-interactively #'denote-open-or-create)))
+  │
+  │ ;;;###autoload
+  │ (defun denote-open-or-create-with-subdirectory ()
+  │   "Invoke `denote-open-or-create' but also prompt for subdirectory.
+  │ This is the equivalent to calling `denote-open-or-create' when │ `denote-prompts' is set to \\='(subdirectory title keywords)."
+  │   (declare (interactive-only t))
+  │   (interactive)
+  │   (let ((denote-prompts '(subdirectory title keywords))) │     (call-interactively #'denote-open-or-create))) │
+  │ ;;;###autoload
+  │ (defun denote-open-or-create-with-template ()
+  │   "Invoke `denote-open-or-create' but also prompt for template.
+  │ This is the equivalent to calling `denote-open-or-create' when │ `denote-prompts' is set to \\='(template title keywords).
+  │
+  │ For templates, refer to `denote-templates'."
+  │   (declare (interactive-only t))
+  │   (interactive)
+  │   (let ((denote-prompts '(template title keywords))) │     (call-interactively #'denote-open-or-create))) └────

+[Standard note creation] See section 3.1

+10.12 Variants of `denote-link-or-create' ─────────────────────────────────────────

+  The command `denote-link-or-create' uses `denote-link' on a `TARGET' file, creating it if necessary.
+The `TARGET' matches the user input at a minibuffer prompt: it is a file in the `denote-directory'.

+  If `TARGET' file does not exist, The `denote-link-or-create' calls `denote-link-after-creating' which runs the standard `denote' command interactively to create the file ([Standard note creation]).
+The established link will then be targeting that new file.

+  When called with an optional prefix argument (`C-u' by default) `denote-link-or-create' creates a link that consists of just the identifier.
+Else it tries to also include the file’s title.
+This has the same meaning as in `denote-link' ([Linking notes]).

+  To speed up the process or to maintain variants that suit one’s workflow, we provide these ready-to-use commands that one can add to their Emacs init file.
+They can be assigned to key bindings or be used via `M-x' after they have been evaluated.

+  ┌────
+  │ ;;;###autoload
+  │ (defun denote-link-or-create-with-date ()
+  │   "Invoke `denote-link-or-create' but also prompt for date.
+  │
+  │ The date can be in YEAR-MONTH-DAY notation like 2022-06-30 or │ that plus the time: 2022-06-16 14:30.
+When the user option │ `denote-date-prompt-use-org-read-date' is non-nil, the date │ prompt uses the more powerful Org+calendar system.
+  │
+  │ This is the equivalent to calling `denote-link-or-create' when │ `denote-prompts' is set to \\='(date title keywords)."
+  │   (declare (interactive-only t))
+  │   (interactive)
+  │   (let ((denote-prompts '(date title keywords)))
+  │     (call-interactively #'denote-link-or-create)))
+  │
+  │ ;;;###autoload
+  │ (defun denote-link-or-create-with-type ()
+  │   "Invoke `denote-link-or-create' but also prompt for file type.
+  │ This is the equivalent to calling `denote-link-or-create' when │ `denote-prompts' is set to \\='(type title keywords)."
+  │   (declare (interactive-only t))
+  │   (interactive)
+  │   (let ((denote-prompts '(type title keywords)))
+  │     (call-interactively #'denote-link-or-create)))
+  │
+  │ ;;;###autoload
+  │ (defun denote-link-or-create-with-subdirectory ()
+  │   "Invoke `denote-link-or-create' but also prompt for subdirectory.
+  │ This is the equivalent to calling `denote-link-or-create' when │ `denote-prompts' is set to \\='(subdirectory title keywords)."
+  │   (declare (interactive-only t))
+  │   (interactive)
+  │   (let ((denote-prompts '(subdirectory title keywords))) │     (call-interactively #'denote-link-or-create))) │
+  │ ;;;###autoload
+  │ (defun denote-link-or-create-with-template ()
+  │   "Invoke `denote-link-or-create' but also prompt for template.
+  │ This is the equivalent to calling `denote-link-or-create' when │ `denote-prompts' is set to \\='(template title keywords).
+  │
+  │ For templates, refer to `denote-templates'."
+  │   (declare (interactive-only t))
+  │   (interactive)
+  │   (let ((denote-prompts '(template title keywords))) │     (call-interactively #'denote-link-or-create))) └────

+[Standard note creation] See section 3.1

+[Linking notes] See section 7

 11 Installation